AdityaSripalle/HYDROWATCH-A-WATER-QUALITY-MONITORING-NETWORK-FOR-DRINKING-AND-IRRIGATION/README.md

 ---

 ## 📂 Project Structure
--HYDROWATCH-A WATER QUALITY MONITORING NETWORK FOR DRINKING AND IRRIGATION / -├── app.py # Main Gradio ML application
+-**HYDROWATCH-A WATER QUALITY MONITORING NETWORK FOR DRINKING AND IRRIGATION** / -├── app.py # Main Gradio ML application
 -├── DataSet.csv # Dataset file (used in training)
 -├── requirements.txt # List of required Python packages
 -├── README.md # Project documentation (you’re reading it)
+---
 🧪 How to Run
 **1.Clone the repository: